Identifying Bad Smells on a Car

 Check the following:

-• Check fuel injector seals for possible leaks
+• Injector seals for possible leaks.

-• Check all fuel vapor related to emission
+• All fuel vapor related to emissions.

 Burning Oil Smell

-• Bad valve cover gasket can leak onto the engine and exhaust
+• Bad valve cover gasket can leak onto the engine and exhaust.

-• Bad oil pan gasket can leak onto the exhaust system
+• Bad oil pan gasket can leak onto the exhaust system.

-• Bad camshaft and crankshaft seal
+• Bad camshaft and crankshaft seal.

-• Leaky rear main seal
+• Leaky rear main seal.

 Vinegar Smell in the Cabin